acecavaliers/p-assessnebt-we-caballero/README.md

 # prototype

-navigate to my_rest_api directory cd my_rest_api
+# Installation

-Install
+navigate to my_rest_api directory. cd my_rest_api

 Steps to install project
 User can buy and sell their project online

-Environment Variables
+Environment Variables.
 To run this project, you will need to add the following environment variables to your .env file

 Step 1 create .env file in my_rest_api root directory.